 What would you do?
-Would you get into work, complete these things by 10.30 and have the rest of the day to do other things such as admin, planning, strategy etc?
+Would you get into work, complete these things by 10.30 and have the rest of the day to do other things?
 Or would you, like a lot of us, drag these tasks out and waste time – making yourself feel busy?

-My point is that it seems to be that the most productivity comes when you have limited time which is why the flexible working model is such a success.
+My point is that it seems to be that the most productivity comes when you have limited time.
+This is why the flexible working model is such a success.
 It’s why people work in a more focused manner if on a deadline to get a lot done.

-I see a lot of people who work in the typical 9-5, Monday to Friday who have ingrained habits that they don’t even realise that impacts their productivity levels, general work/life balance and happiness at work.
+I see a lot of people who work in the typical 9-5, Monday to Friday.
+They have ingrained habits that they don’t even realise that impacts their productivity, general work/life balance and happiness at work.
 I feel there is a lot to be said about being seen to be sat at a desk all day rather than be judged on output.

-Having a static environment can often breed lethargy and procrastination as people often have an attitude that if they have to sit there until 5pm, they’ll drag it out as much as possible and productivity levels are low.
+Having a static environment can often breed lethargy and procrastination.
+People often have an attitude that if they have to sit there until 5pm, they’ll drag it out as much as possible.
+This means that productivity levels are low.

-Most productivity comes when you have limited time which is why the flexible working model is such a success and why people work in a more focussed manner if on a deadline to get a lot done.
+Most productivity comes when you have limited time which is why the flexible working model is such a success.
+And it’s why people work in a more focussed manner if on a deadline to get a lot done.

-But I am pleased to see that there is a rise in flexible working which comes with it a desire to work smarter, which is why there is such a rise in apps and tools to help manage our time (see my recent LinkedIn post).
+But I am pleased to see that there is a rise in flexible working which comes with it a desire to work smarter.
+This is why there is such a rise in apps and tools to help manage our time (see my recent LinkedIn post).
 There is also a need to tackle procrastination and set ourselves up to be our most productive selves.

 Nearly all procrastination resides in fear; we are avoiding doing that thing because it frightens us in some way.
-This could be fear of failure, fear that it simply won’t work or be good enough, fear of what people might think or that we may get ridiculed or fear of our ability: can we actually do it?
+This could be fear of failure, fear that it simply won’t work or be good enough.
+It can be a fear of what people might think or that we may get ridiculed or fear of our ability: can we actually do it?